TL;DR:

 Ad Server

-Historically, ad servers were used to host and store ads, and eventually serve them on the publisher's website.
-Today, they evolved into ad tech platforms for launching ad campaigns, managing website placements, or matching publishers and advertisers in a single interface.
+Ad servers host, store, and serve ads on a publisher's website.
+Today they've evolved into full platforms for launching campaigns, managing placements, and matching publishers and advertisers in a single interface.
+Without ad servers, media buying would require manual HTML changes on every page.

 Demand-Side Platform (DSP)